LETLHOGONOLO24/Phumula-Hotel/README.txt

 username for login: admin
 password: 12345

-If the exe file doesn't want to run, you can view the images
+If the exe file doesn't want to run, you can view the images or the documents